BowieTech/BeaconWorld_Web_Test/README.md

 ---

-### 2. Product and SKU Matching

-- I assumed that **`LineItems[].Code`** is the primary SKU reference recognized by 3PL Central.
-- If `Code` is missing, `Barcode` will be used as a fallback identifier.

-The correctness of SKU mapping is critical for fulfillment accuracy and should be confirmed with the warehouse team.
+### 2. Get Sales Orders Modified on the Previous Day
+- I assume that "previous day" means the full 24-hour UTC window before execution time.
+For example, if today is July 15, 2025, the integration will fetch all sales orders with `modifiedDate` between `"2025-07-14T00:00:00Z"` and `"2025-07-15T00:00:00Z"`.
+This captures both newly created and updated orders on that day.
+Orders are paginated in batches of 250 records per request.

 ---